CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * November 13: Georgia, US | Probable deaths back distributed to November 3
 * November 18: Alabama, US | Back distribution of probable case spike on September 15
 * November 22: Texas,US | Introduction of probable cases for Brazos, Denton, and Dallas counties | Data was back distributed based on historical reporting from local government sources
+* December 2: Kazakhstan | Reporting in Kazahkstan has been modified to include probable cases, deaths, and recoveries.

 ## Irregular Update Schedules
 As the pandemic has progressed, several locations have altered their reporting schedules to no longer provide daily updates.
 As these locations are identified, we will list them in this section of the README.
 We anticipate that these irregular updates will cause cyclical spikes in the data and smoothing algorithms should be applied if the data is to be used for modeling.